manasa99/Distributed_MultiConsistency_KV_Store/Readme.md

 ![Class Diagram](classdiagram.jpeg)

 ### Design principles
-While writing code is an important aspect, we intend to make this application with 3 major principles in mind -
+While writing code is an important aspect, I intend to make this application with 3 major principles in mind -

 - Easy to debug
 - Fault-tolerance
 - Separation of Concerns

-Also, we intend to build an application that follows the 12-factor-app principles (as applicable) like - configurability, scalability, etc.
+Also, I intend to build an application that follows the 12-factor-app principles (as applicable) like - configurability, scalability, etc.

 ### Design details: